-Climate change plays a major part in the destruction of coral reefs (see Threats to coral ).
+Climate change plays a major part in the destruction of coral reefs (see Threats to corals ).
 We believe and hope we can change the global heating and its effect on water temperatures and currents.
-But we have to act fast.
+But we have to act now.

-It all starts of course with our personal behavior and we as individuals know often quite well what actions are required.
+Our personal choices matter and we often know quite well what actions are required.
 We mention a few nevertheless:

-- eat less meat (especially beef has a high carbon footprint), eat less fish or even better: become a vegetarian or vegan;
+- eat less meat (especially beef has a high carbon footprint), eat less fish or even better: become vegan;

-- flying has a very high carbon footprint, we all know that by now.
+- flying has a very high carbon footprint.
 Do we really have to travel the world?
 Let’s fly less, the train can bring you to great places too;

 - if you need a car, drive electric and start carpooling;